How You Can Attract Home Buyers 365 Days a Year

 You’re looking for what I call “bridges” that will create a unique bond with the client – a “common connection” that will take your relationship to a new level.
 When you find something familiar or discover specific needs, you must communicate how you share how you can help.

-Finally, you need to schedule an appointment if you feel a sincere interest.
-So make an OFFER to help.
+Finally, you’ll need to schedule an appointment if you feel interested.
+Could you make an OFFER to help?
 It could be a customized list of homes, and it could be an appointment to talk about their needs.
 Or you’re going to send them a report.

 If you learn how to transition those prospects into buying from you, all your previous efforts will be well-spent.
-If you’re new to this process, practice your closing techniques in front of a mirror, so it becomes second nature for you when working with prospects.
+If you’re new to this process, practice your closing techniques in front of a mirror so it becomes second nature when working with prospects.

 One thing you should understand about this little strategy is: It’s scalable.
 So will you use this strategy in your practice?
 Want to know a secret?
 Statistics say less than 1 out of 20 Realtors will use this strategy.

-A bunch of Realtors will think of why they can’t do it – some will even email me with wacky criticisms or why it can’t be done.
-A bunch of Realtors will say they’re too busy being busy or attending meetings to create prospecting systems for more business and income (too busy to make any money).
+Many Realtors will think of why they can’t do it – some will even email me with wacky criticisms or why it can’t be done.
+Many Realtors will say they’re too busy or attending meetings to create prospecting systems for more business and income (too busy to make any money).

-But one or two Realtors out there will grasp this idea and take action.
+But one or two Realtors will grasp this idea and take action.
 And it’s those Realtors who become the top 5% of big producers in real estate, and they take action.